ETH-DISCO/cluster-tutorial/README.md

 # References

 Fallback: If you're on a tight schedule and things aren't working out, you can always fall back to cloud GPU providers.
 The best free option is Google Colab with a Tesla T4 and 12 hours of runtime per session (as of August 2024).

-Other options include:
+Cloud GPU options include:

 - https://cloud-gpus.com/
 - https://getdeploying.com/reference/cloud-gpu